 I was so sad when they closed down a few months ago!
 Luckily, I’m one of those people who has to take pictures of my food.
 I needed these tacos in my life so I studied the pics I took and re-created them.
-When I made them for my family, we all DIED.
+When I made my version of Korean Bulgogi Tacos for my family, we all went crazy.
 They are so good!
 Each component is a must so don’t skip out on any of it!

-Gochujang sounds like a weird, hard to find ingredient but it’s not.
+These tacos are so easy and fun to make but taste like a million bucks!
+One ingredient you may have never heard of is Gochujang sauce.
+Sounds like a weird, hard to find ingredient but it’s not.
 It’s just red chili paste and I found it in sauce form at my local grocery store.
 It gives the beef such a perfect spicy kick but isn’t overpowering.

 I had a blast making these on KSL’s Studio 5!
 It was my first time doing a segment with them and I can’t wait to go back.
 Watch me make my Korean Bulgogi Tacos here!